 The family would like to thank Hospice and Palliative Care of the Charlotte Region and Chanta Kromah, LuAnn Lee, Robert Klein and Lise McStravick for their care and friendship.

 In lieu of flowers, the family requests donations be made to Hospice and Palliative Care of the Charlotte Region or to St. Gabriel Catholic Church.

 The family will receive friends Wednesday, December 11, 2019 at 1:30 pm at St. Gabriel Catholic Church, 3016 Providence Road, Charlotte, NC 28211 followed by a funeral mass at 2:00 pm.
 Interment will be at Sharon Memorial Park, 5400 Monroe Road, Charlotte, NC 28212 immediately following the service.

-Feel free to leave the family your condolences via the guestbook provided.To send flowers to the family of Emma Quinn, please visit Tribute Store
+Feel free to leave the family your condolences via the guestbook provided.To send flowers to the family or plant a tree in memory of Emma Quinn, please visit Tribute Store